DDNet: A Unified Physics-Informed Deep Learning Framework for Semiconductor Device Modeling: Results

 We first simulate a silicon 1D $p$-$n$ junction at equilibrium using an abrupt doping profile.
-Despite having an analytical solution~\cite{1985Markowich,sze_physics_2021}, this case is computationally challenging due to the presence of a discontinuity in $C$.
+Despite having an analytical solution~\cite{1985Markowich,sze_physics_2021}, this case is computationally challenging for traditional PINNs due to the presence of a discontinuity in $C$.
 As shown in Fig.~\ref{fig:fig2}a, the junction forms at the interface between $n$-type and $p$-type regions.
 At thermal equilibrium, the distribution of carriers creates a depletion region and establishes the built-in potential $\phi_{bi}$.
 Dirichlet Ohmic boundary conditions are applied for all fields to ensure uniqueness of the solution.
 Fig.~\ref{fig:fig2}b compares the DDNet prediction of $\phi$ with TCAD Sentaurus results, showing excellent agreement in logarithmic scale.
 The carrier density profiles are shown in Fig.~\ref{fig:fig2}c--d, achieving relative $L_1$ errors below 2\%.
-We also simulated the same junction under forward and reverse bias, and included the results in the Supplementary Information.
-DDNet accurately captures the evolution of potential and carrier profiles for various applied voltages.
+We also simulated the same junction under forward and reverse bias, and included the results in the Supplementary Information Figure S3.
+DDNet well-captures the evolution of potential and carrier profiles for various applied voltages.
 In particular, DDNet captures the expected shift of the depletion region.
-Additionally, we simulate and include in the Supplementary Information an asymmetric ($p^+$-$n$) junction, where the depletion region shifts toward the less-doped side.
+Additionally, we simulate and include in the Supplementary Information Figure S3 an asymmetric ($p^+$-$n$) junction simulation, where the depletion region shifts toward the less-doped side.